fazo96/LC2.js/README.md

 // exist.
 ```

-On the __browser__, import the scripts, then the LC2 and Assembler objects
+On the __browser__, import `lib/common.js` then the other scripts depending on
-should be attached to window and available globally.
+which you need.
+Assembler and LC2 should then be attached to window and
+available globally.
 This has not been tested yet though.

 ### License